apenella/go-docker-builder/README.md

 ```

 ## Examples
 On folder [examples](https://github.com/apenella/go-docker-builder/tree/master/examples), you could find some `go-docker-build` examples.
-Among those examples you could find how to build images using distinct Docker build context, how to authenticate to Docker registry or git server, etc.
+Among those examples, you could find how to build images using distinct Docker build context, how to authenticate to Docker registry or git server, etc.

-To run any example, the repository is provided with some resources that let you to start an ephemeral environment where examples can run.
-Each environments run on `docker compose` and starts a Docker registry, a git server and a client container where example runs.
-That environments are also used to run functional test.
+To run any example, the repository is provided with some resources that let you start an ephemeral environment where examples can run.
+Each environment runs on `docker compose` and starts a Docker registry, a git server and a client container where the example runs.
+Those environments are also used to run the functional test.

-Each example is also provide by a `Makefile` which helps you to start the examples or tests.
+Each example is also provided by a `Makefile` which helps you to start the examples or tests.

 ```shell
 ❯ make help